victornnamdii/alx-system_engineering-devops/0x01-shell_permissions/README.md

- 7-everybody gives all permissions to everybody 8-James_Bond gives zero permissions to group and owner, but all permissions to others 9-John_Doe gives -rwxr-x-wx permissions to hello
+ 7-everybody gives all permissions to everybody 8-James_Bond gives zero permissions to group and owner, but all permissions to others 9-John_Doe gives -rwxr-x-wx permissions to hello 10-mirror_permissions copies the permissions of olleh into hello